Skip to main content

 • Definition: An operation is idempotent if performing it multiple times yields the same result as executing it once.
 This prevents duplicate transactions from affecting the player’s balance.

-• How It Works: Each transaction-based request (for credit, debit, or rollback) includes a unique transactionId.
+• How It Works: Each transaction-based request (for /credit-debit, /debit, or /rollback) includes a unique transactionId.
 The system uses this identifier to track whether a transaction has already been processed.
-If a duplicate request is received with the same transactionId, the system will recognize it and return the same response as the initial request, without reapplying the transaction.

 • Consistency: Ensures that network retries or duplicate submissions do not cause unintended balance changes.